-CLOSED CAMPUS/STUDENT RELEASE -
+CLOSED CAMPUS/STUDENT RELEASE

 For the protection of the students, Lisa J. Mails Elementary School has been designated as a closed campus.
 This means that ALL visitors must check in at the office and may NOT go directly to the classrooms.
 This includes parent volunteers in the classroom that have been prearranged with the teacher.
-It is required that ALL parents sign in at the office in order to obtain a visitor sticker.
+ALL parents must sign in at the office to obtain a visitor sticker.
 Students will only be released to adults who are listed on the emergency card.
 Emergency contacts can be updated by either parent holding educational rights.